 Who is eligible to come to Travel Clinic?

 Anyone may attend regardless of where they live.

 What should I bring to my appointment?

 Bring any and all immunization records, Travel destination information and purpose of travel, Method of payment

 Do I have to pay for my visit at the time of the appointment?

 Yes, Payment is required at time of visit.
-We accept cash, check, or all credit/debit cards, also accepting BCBS PPO Insurance Plans.
+We accept cash, checks, or all credit/debit cards.

 What immunizations are available and what do they cost?